Massively Parallel Computing INFO4173 (Master)

 - (Don't plan on much else during these days.
 Make sure to properly schedule and prepare your meals, ... and sleep).

-Graphics processors contain hundreds of parallel processing elements and thus enable us to explore this realm of massively parallel computing today.
-The high number of parallel cores poses a great challenge for software design that must expose massive parallelism to benefit from the new hardware.
+Graphics processors contain thousands of parallel processing elements and thus enable us to explore this realm of massively parallel computing today.
+The high number of parallel cores poses a great challenge for software design that must expose massive parallelism to benefit from this hardware.
 The main purpose of the lecture is to teach practical algorithm design for such parallel hardware.